LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/11/i-plus-plus-i.rst

 :tags: c

-I'm starting to read through `Hacking: The Art of Exploitation <https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441>`_ on my way to work to keep honing C. I resolve a puzzle I have about C, as shown in the title.
+I'm starting to read through `Hacking: The Art of Exploitation <https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441>`_ on my four hours daily commute to work in order to get myself more comfortable working with C. I resolve a puzzle I have about C, as shown in the title.

 - ``i++`` means increment the value of ``i`` by ``1`` *after* evaluating the arithmetic operation.